 Unique Native Nations, Spectacular Scenery and Archaeological Wonders!

-Travelling around in a circle might not initially sound like a good idea until you realise it is a Grand Circle, which encompasses an enchanting region of numerous and varied Native American Nations, ancient, internationally-esteemed archaeological sites and some of the world’s most-spectacular scenery.
+The Grand Circle is a must see region that encompasses numerous and varied Native American Nations, ancient, internationally-esteemed archaeological sites and some of the world’s most-spectacular scenery.

 Spanning parts of the south-western states of Arizona, Colorado, Nevada, New Mexico and Utah, the region includes such unique Native American sites as Acoma, the oldest continuously-inhabited place in North America; Supai, the capital of the Havasupai sited deep in the heart of the Grand Canyon; the Hualapai’s SkyWalk, jutting out over another part of the Canyon; and the massive Navajo Nation’s homeland, which encompasses parts of three states and the largest Native American reservation in the USA.